11/05/09

-Contemporary Welsh artist Julian Opie is perhaps best known for the cover design of the ‘Best of’ album for the band Blur.
+For fans of the band Blur, contemporary British artist Julian Opie is perhaps best known for the cover design of their ‘Best of’ album.
 His iconic and often replicated style of flat areas of color delineated by thick black lines is created by reducing photographs to their most basic elements.
-The Still Life with Green Beans, Chilli Pepper and Carrots is from a series of eight prints published by the Alan Cristea Gallery in 2001.
+Still Life with Green Beans, Chilli Pepper and Carrots is from a series of eight prints published by the Alan Cristea Gallery in 2001.
 The forms of the carrots, beans and chili have been distilled to floating patches of colour upon a black surface.
 Most of his art is computer generated and the two-dimensional aspect of his work is reinforced by the flat and even colouring of the foodstuffs.

 adapted from Gourmet